 If you don't cook with your children and grandchildren, you should.
 I fear that the next generation is going to eat out for every meal and all the farmers are going to take up new trades and sell their farms to strip centers and subdivisions.
 I want the next generation to climb the apple trees, stand beside me and roll out the crust for the pie and eat sweet peas off the vine.

-You have read this article Farmer's Market Friday with the title My Grandmother's Apple Tree.
-You can bookmark this page URL http://enjoywithluh.blogspot.com/2011/06/my-grandmother-apple-tree.html.
+with the title My Grandmother's Apple Tree.
+You can bookmark this page URL https://enjoywithluh.blogspot.com/2011/06/my-grandmother-apple-tree.html.
 Thanks!

 No comment for "My Grandmother's Apple Tree"